skashish/xmlProject/README.md

 The xml file contains all the files and directories inside the given directory recursively.
 All the files also have their md5sum along with their names.

-# how to install
+# How to install (on debian/Ubuntu)

 1. Make sure python3 is installed.
-   If not installed, install using `sudo apt-get install python3` (on debian/Ubuntu)
+   If not installed, install using

+`sudo apt-get install python3`

 2. Install python package maqnager pip.
    `sudo apt-get install python-pip`